top of page

 Email us at safety@openwater.cc

 This notification serves as a safety disclosure for our Open-LIFU and Open-Motion systems intended exclusively for research purposes.
-Openwater acknowledges that, as of January, 2024 the device has not undergone review and clearance or approval by the U.S. Food and Drug Administration (FDA) for commercial distribution and use.
+Openwater's platform has not received FDA clearance or approval for commercial distribution.

 bottom of page